Damon Mayaffre

-Damon Mayaffre born in 1970 is a French academic, historian and linguist, specializing in the analysis of political discourse.
+Damon Mayaffre (born 1970) is a French academic, historian and linguist, specializing in the analysis of political discourse.
 He is the author of several books on contemporary French presidential speeches evaluated scientifically and statistically via software-supported analysis.

 His early work considers the Interwar period in France, through public speeches by Léon Blum or Maurice Thorez, he follows with work on the public addresses of early presidents of the French Fifth Republic, and more recently those of leaders such as Jacques Chirac, Nicolas Sarkozy and Emmanuel Macron.